ilg-deprecated/arm-none-eabi-gcc-build/README.md

 The main difference is that the binaries generated cover all modern platforms, Windows 32/64-bits, GNU/Linux 32/64-bits, macOS 64-bits.

+There is also a small improvement to the script used to build newlib, the following options were added:

+* `--enable-newlib-io-c99-formats` - enable C99 support in IO functions like printf/scanf
+* `--enable-newlib-io-long-long` - enable long long type support in IO functions like printf/scanf

 ## Prerequisites

 The prerequisites are common to all binary builds.
-Please follow the instructions in the separate [Prerequisites for building binaries]({{ site.baseurl }}/developer/build-binaries-prerequisites-xbb/) page and return when ready.
+Please follow the instructions in the separate [Prerequisites for building binaries](https://gnu-mcu-eclipse.github.io/developer/build-binaries-prerequisites-xbb/) page and return when ready.

 ## Download the build scripts repo